NullVoxPopuli/rfcs/text/0000-explicit-dependency-injection.md

         this.foo++;
       }
     }
+    ```
+    When the application boots, as it is today, each service found in the `app` namespace, will be registered using the class reference.
+    ```ts
     appInstance.register(MyFooService, MyFooService);
     // this would register MyFooService on the *key* MyFooService,
     // just as today, it would look like appInstance.register('service:my-foo-service', MyFooService);
     ```
-    Now, where this _IS_ Dependency Injection, and how we aren't just using the concrete class all the time is where you can do things like this
+    For full compatibility with today's applications, each server will have two registrations: one string key, and one class key.

+    Coming back to the the intent of this example: wanting to override behavior in a test.
+This can be achieved by creating a class that subclasses the original service.
     ```ts
-    // note that this must share ancestry with the registered service. class MyFooOverrideService extends MyFooService {
+    class MyFooOverrideService extends MyFooService {
       add() {
         this.foo += 2;
       }
     }

-    // both stubbing (in a test), or clobbering, would look the same appInstance.register(MyFooService, MyFooOverrideService);
+    // both stubbing (in a test), or clobbering the originally registered service,
+    //  would look the same:
+    appInstance.register(MyFooService, MyFooOverrideService);
+    // the key in this registration, MyFooService, must be an
+    // ancestor of MyFooOverrideService.
+    // The restriction there is to encourage to not simply
+    // replace unrelated services with each other.
+For example,
+    // replacing the router service with the ember-data store
+    // does not make sense, and is disallowed.

     const service = appInstance.lookup(MyFooService);

     service instanceof MyFooOverrideService // true
     service instanceof MyFooService // true
     ```
+    Even though the lookup is performed with `MyFooService`, we are given back an instance of `MyFooOverrideService` is returned.

  - **less typing for lazy registration**
     ```ts